two people wearing blue overalls dusting and sweeping a room

 Insights from Industry

-Job openings are the result of worker turnover and the declining number of retired people who act as resident caretakers for their buildings.
+Many job openings become available due to worker turnover and a declining number of retired people who act as resident caretakers for their buildings.
 The increase in multi-family homes and larger commercial towers is also boosting demand for building superintendents.

 Resources